Department of Psychology

 Susana Rodriguez grew up in Selma and earned her B.A. in Psychology in 1996 and her M.A. in Education in 2002.
 She has been with Valley Caregiver Resource Center since 2003 and currently serves as their Education and Development Coordinator.
 Susana has been a passionate and tireless advocate in our community for seniors and their caregivers.
 She has also served her alma mater by providing internship opportunities and mentoring for numerous Psychology majors.
 We are pleased and proud to name her the Fresno State Department of Psychology Alumna of the Year.

-Check out this feel-good story published in The Fresno Bee on one of our recent GE Psychology graduate students, Shauna Dauderman ('18).
+A recent feel-good story was published in The Fresno Bee about one of our recent GE Psychology graduate students, Shauna Dauderman ('18).
 The story is about how Shauna is now teaching at a middle school and is next door to her old classroom and her favorite teacher who inspired Shauna to teach.

 Harrison E. Madden passed away January 8th in Clovis, California.
 He was born May 19, 1924 to Clyde E. Madden and Martha Kaufman in Hoisington, Kansas.
 Upon graduating from Hoisington High School in 1942, he went to work for Boeing on blue prints for the B-29s.
 Despite the deferment for his work, he joined the Army Air Corps and eventually went to India where he served at Panagarh.